[ Home ] [ HEP Parts ] [ HEP Generators ] [ Electrical Controls ] [ Railway HVAC ]

 Options:

 - Ground fault detection - required for units above a certain size, but safety should always be of highest concern.
-(The wayside power unit shown at right includes exterior test and reset switches relating to the ground fault protection system, as well as other controls and indicators.)
+(The wayside power unit shown at far right includes exterior test and reset switches relating to the ground fault protection system, as well as other controls and indicators.)

 - Dual wayside power units in one enclosure.
-(The NW-YPHP shown at right is such a dual unit.)
+(The NW-YPHP shown at far right is such a dual unit.)

 Points to Consider: